jamalnay/landing-template/README.md

 # A Simple Landing Page

 This is an implementation for the design of [Landing Page Template](https://www.figma.com/community/file/1328257564171258838).
 This is created for learning purposes using HTML, CSS, React & Vanilla JS.
-This landing page contains multiple section.
-Live deployment for this implementation can be found on [Live](https://exquisite-frangollo-77df1d.netlify.app/)
+This landing page contains multiple sections, each with it's own proprities as explained above.
+The Live deployment for this implementation can be found on [Live](https://exquisite-frangollo-77df1d.netlify.app/)

 ### Top navigation menu and a hero section